 Over the last decade, the price of Petrol in South Africa has doubled.
-In January 2012, 95 ULP was R10.61 a litre; now, it’s nearing R22 a litre.
+In January 2012, 95 ULP was R10.61 a liter; now, it’s nearing R22 a liter.
 To understand that sharp and drastic increase, you should know how the South African petrol price is calculated.
-But, understanding how South Africa calculates the petrol price is beneficial in another way: it helps you identify when to expect another petrol price hike, helping you better prepare for what could be a devastating increase in prices rise as they have in the last three to four years.
+But, understanding how South Africa calculates the petrol price is beneficial in another way: it helps you identify when to expect another petrol price hike, helping you better prepare for what could be a devastating increase in prices as they have in the last three to four years.

 Breaking Down The South African Fuel Price: